unicell/coreos-k8s-demo/README.md

     $ ./build_flannel.sh
     $ ./build_k8s_binaries.sh

-## start CoreOS cluster (2 nodes) and deploy Kubernetes
+## start CoreOS cluster and deploy Kubernetes

-Run following command will create 2 nodes on Digital Ocean, upload prebuilt binaries in previous step, and configure systemd services for Kubernetes.
+Run following bootstrap.sh script will create 2 nodes cluster by default on Digital Ocean, upload prebuilt binaries in previous step, and configure systemd services for Kubernetes.
+Use following env variable to control number of nodes to be created.

+    $ export NUM_OF_DROPLETS=<number of nodes>

 You will need to update ssh key settings to your own in create_droplet.sh.
 Region, image, size can also be configured in the same file.
 The number of